skysqlinc/skysql-docs/docs/Data loading, Migration/Import-CSV-data.md

 # Import CSV data

-MariaDB SkySQL customers can import data into a SkySQL service using the `LOAD DATA LOCAL INFILE` SQL statement:
+SkySQL customers can import data into a SkySQL service using the `LOAD DATA LOCAL INFILE` SQL statement:

 - The `LOAD DATA LOCAL INFILE` statement can import data from TSV and CSV files
 - The `LOAD DATA LOCAL INFILE` statement can be executed by any client or connector